-Yes, Regional airlines frequently offer signing bonuses.
-For example, in 2018, Envoy Air offered a $45,000 signing bonus for qualifying pilots, Air Wisconsin $31,000.
-Envoy Air, Silver Airways, and GoJet Airlines offered signing bonuses ranging from $5,000 to $12,000.
-Trans States offered a $44,000 first officer signing bonus.
+Yes, regional airlines frequently offer signing bonuses.
+For example, in 2021, Piedmont Airlines offered a $180,000 retention bonus.
+In 2023, signing bonuses began breaking records.
+For instance, Envoy Air, Piedmont Airlines, and PSA Airlines offered signing bonuses of $100,000.
 Signing bonuses have become more common due to the pilot shortage, especially with regional airlines.
-This is good news for pilots who have recently completed flight school and want to begin their aviation careers.
-Most begin their commercial pilot careers as Certified Flight Instructors (CFI) to build the 1,500 hours needed to work for the airlines.
-The pay range for CFIs is typically $30,000 – 40,000.
-Flight instructing is the most common employment before taking the next step to the regional airlines where it is not uncommon to be offered a signing bonus.
+Therefore, this is good news for pilots who have recently completed flight school and want to begin their aviation careers.
 In addition to signing bonuses, some airlines pay annual bonuses to employees.
-For instance, in 2019, Alaska Airlines and Horizon Air workers shared $120 million in bonuses due to outstanding performances in 2018.
+For example, in 2019, Alaska Airlines and Horizon Air workers shared $120 million in bonuses due to outstanding performances in 2018.

 Does networking help in the hiring process?